-Implementation of the new standard IFRS 16, as at 01 January 2019, contributed to the increase of the balance sheet total by the amount of 68.8 million, while it had no impact on retained earnings and on the equity level of the Bank.
+Implementation of the new standard IFRS 16, as at 01 January 2019, contributed to the increase of the balance sheet total by the amount of 74.2 million, while it had no impact on retained earnings and on the equity level of BOŚ Group.

-3.3.
+2.3.
 Comparability with data from the previous period

-Implementing the IFRS 16, the Bank used the modified retrospective approach and thus did not restate the comparative data.
+Implementing the IFRS 16, the BOŚ Group used the modified retrospective approach and thus did not restate the comparative data.

-As a result of implementation of IFRS 16, new items were introduced in the balance sheet of the Bank: Beneficial use - lease and Lease liabilities.
+As a result of implementation of IFRS 16, new items were introduced in the balance sheet of the BOŚ Group: Beneficial use - lease and Lease liabilities.

-3.4.
+2.4.
 Going concern

-Due to the balance sheet loss incurred in 2015 and in relation with requirements of Article 142 of the Banking Law Act, on 30 March 2016, the Bank submitted to the Polish Financial Supervision Authority a Recovery Program (RP) of BOŚ S.A. approved by the Bank's Supervisory Board (in Polish - Program Postępowania Naprawczego - PPN).
+Due to the balance sheet loss incurred in 2015 and in relation with requirements of Article 142 of the Banking Law Act, on 30 March 2016, the Bank submitted to the Polish Financial Supervision Authority a Recovery Program (RP) of BOŚ S.A. approved by the Bank's Supervisory Board (in Polish: Program Postępowania Naprawczego - PPN).
 The Polish Financial Supervision Authority approved the above-mentioned program, provided its remarks and information regarding the RP, sent to the Bank on 14 December 2016.